carlluck/rsqsim-analysis/catalogs/rundir2585/rotated_ruptures_m6p6_vert_ss_surface/README.md

 * Rupture Strike *[36 unique]*

-Here is an exmample with 5 rotations, which would be repeated for each combination of Site, Joyner-Boore Distance, Rupture, Path
+Here is an exmample with 5 rotations, which would be repeated for each combination of [Site, Joyner-Boore Distance, Rupture, Path]:

 ![Example](resources/example_source_strike.png)

-Standard deviation is computed and tabulated separately for each site and distance, then a total standard deviation is computed from all site and distances and reported in the "**ALL SITES**" row.
+Standard deviation is computed and tabulated separately for each site and distance, then a total standard deviation is computed from all sitess and reported in the "**ALL SITES**" row.
+Results are reported separately for each distance

 ### 20.0 km Source-strike Results
 *[(top)](#table-of-contents)*